0 Helpful / 5 Not

 -To have a pro shop is great, but to have a pro shop this well-stocked is amazing.
-However, all the discs are behind the counter so you have to ask if you want to feel/rent/buy one.
-Restrooms are also available.
+Food and a great selection of discs are available.
+Bathrooms, too.

--Each hole had plenty of pin locations, far enough away to completely change each hole from one week to the next.
+-Each hole had a ton (3-10) of pin locations, far enough away to completely change each hole from one week to the next.
 It would never get boring.
 The tee signs very accurately showed where that weeks' location is, however some local knowledge is useful on the blind holes.

--Each hole had a great informative tee sign that showed the current pin location, and a large concrete tee pad.
-Most holes also had a bench and a trash can.
+-Each hole had a large concrete tee pad, a bench and a trash can.